-A few more thoughts on customer interviews and why are preferable to surveys and landing pages when you are doing early exploration in a market.
+A few thoughts on customer interviews and why their capacity to surprise us makes them preferable to surveys and landing pages for early market exploration.

 You can’t have a conversation with a landing page, so while you can validate your assumptions it’s less useful in my experience than actually talking with prospects.
 You can be surprised in a conversation and improvise additional questions or even your own new answers to unanticipated questions from a prospect.

 Surprise means you are learning.
 Or at least an opportunity to learn if you embrace it.

 I find that many entrepreneurs with a science or engineering background tend to focus on what’s most efficient–for them–and prize automated or mechanical interaction over conversation.
 No one likes surprises but if you appreciate what it really means you can become a little more comfortable starting a conversation that may lead into unanticipated areas.